NikolasEnt/NikolasEnt.github.io/resume.md

 __10/2015 - 07/2017__ __Junior Researcher__ _Department of Strength, Survivability and Safety of Machines, Institute of Machines Science named after A.A.Blagonravov of the Russian Academy of Sciences._

 Responsibilities:
 * Constructing stable finite-difference schemes for transient heat conduction.
 Choosing the solution approach.
 Coding and numerical calculations.
+* Scientific programming using C and MATLAB languages.
+* Automation of experimental data collection and processing.
+* Conducting mechanical experiments and numerical results data analysis in R.
+* Sample preparation and instrumental analysis.

+Achievements:
+* 6 scientific papers and 3 conference reports were coauthored.

 ## __Interests__